 After her search for knowledge lands her on the verge of banishment from her coven, Ava must seek forgiveness from everyone and forge her own destiny as the coven faces an onslaught of war.

-*I received this book for review from the author, but this in no way affected my thoughts expressed in this review*
+*Though I received a pre-release review copy of this book for review, I purchased my own Kindle copy.
+Either way, this in no way affects my thoughts as expressed in this review.*